MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-reports-trace.md

 #### The report \<ID\> \'\<Name\>' is being canceled, but a COMMIT() has been performed.
 This can lead to data inconsistency if the report is not idempotent

-This message...
+This message occurs when a report is being canceled, but a COMMIT in AL was made.
+The report will still be cancelled.
+This condition isn't recommended.
+Reconsider the report design.

 #### Cancellation event received.
 Requesting cancellation of the action.

-This message...
+This message occurs when the session canceled a report as it was being generated.

 #### Received a cancellation request from the user.
 Requesting cancellation of the action.

-This message occurs when a user canceled a report as it was being generated.
+This message occurs when a user canceled a report in the client as it was being generated.

 #### The action took longer to complete ({0}) than the specified threshold ({1}).
 Requesting cancellation of the action.